Rainbow Falls (Rutherford County)

 Rainbow Falls is a waterfall located in Chimney Rock, Rutherford County, North Carolina.

 History

-Rainbow Falls was owned privately until it was purchased by The Nature Conservancy in 2003.
+Rainbow Falls was owned privately until it was bought by The Nature Conservancy in 2003.
 While much of the area is expected to be developed into a state park, including the nearby Chimney Rock Park, current plans to make Rainbow Falls accessible to the public are uncertain.